France, Switzerland, UK

 Cycle approx 158km (98 miles)

 Our longest day is a day of two halves, separated by our most significant climb so far!
-This morning we continue predominantly south-east on quiet rolling roads, riding through picturesque towns and villages; some of the churches have the distinctive coloured roof-tiles typical of Burgundy.
+This morning we continue predominantly south-east on quiet rolling roads; some of the churches in the towns we pass have the distinctive coloured roof-tiles typical of Burgundy.
 We pass fields of sunflowers, corn and small pockets of woodland and ride for a short stretch alongside the Canal de Bourgogne.
 We come to the picturesque town of Bligny-sur-Ouche, which lies at the foot of our most challenging climb so far – a 6km ascent which twists up through woodland before the road straightens out and an easier gradient takes us through pastures at the top.
 Our treat for conquering the climb is the wonderful descent that follows – at twice the length of the climb, we definitely tackle this hill from the best direction!
 Wide sweeping bends takes us through fields and woodland, passing small villages, right down into the town of Beaune below us.
 It’s an exhilarating descent with wonderful views of the countryside around us, and we’ll be buzzing when we reach lunch shortly afterwards.
 We cross the River Saône, heading towards Verdun, and the rest of our day is fairly flat.
 As we enter the Jura region we can see the ridge of mountains looming on the horizon, though they still look quite distant.
 Our last few miles see a few gentle uphill sections through lovely quiet woodland and we finally reach the Roman spa town of Lons-le-Saunier, pleased to be saving the real climbs for tomorrow!
 Night hotel.

 Day 9: Lons-le-Saunier – Geneva